The Wild Geese: Book and Movie Review

 An aging mercenary is hired to rescue an African politician from execution.
 When the operation goes wrong, his commando group has to fight its way to the border in order to escape.

 Warning: My plot summaries contain spoilers The major spoilers are blacked out like this secret .
 To view them, just select/highlight them.

-It’s 1968, an aircraft carrying Julius Limbani a Congolese politician back to his country to start a revolution, is hijacked by the CIA and the politician flown to Algeria to be held under arrest.
+It’s 1968, Julius Limbani, a Congolese politician, is flying back to his country to start a revolution.
+The CIA hijack his aircraft and fly the politician to Algeria to be held under arrest.

 Now it’s 1970.
 A washed-up mercenary named Faulkner arrives in London to meet with the head of a merchant bank.
-The banker tells Faulkner that Limbani, who is thought dead, is in fact alive and is being returned to the Congo by the Algerians to be executed.
+The banker tells Faulkner that Limbani, who they thought was dead, is in fact alive and the Algerians are returning him to the Congo to be executed.
 The banker is losing a lot of money due to Congo’s dictator nationalising some of the bank’s operations.
 The banker offers Faulkner a contract to rescue Limbani, who will then be used to pressure Congo’s dictator into concessions.
 Faulkner accepts.